InterDigitalInc/AdvantEDGE/examples/demo3/README.md

 Demo 3 demonstrates how to use AdvantEDGE mec services showcasing Application Mobility Service (AMS) and Edge Application Enablement Service API.

-Demo 3 compose a user MEC application that can be integrated with AdvantEDGE scenarios or MEC Sandbox.
+Demo 3 is a user MEC application that can be integrated within an AdvantEDGE scenario or used as an external application with [ETSI MEC Sandbox](https://try-mec.etsi.org/).

-###  Use-cases

-A user can deploy demo 3 as a scenario onto AdvantEDGE or as an external application to use MEC Services APIs from a MEC application

-Demo3 provides a GUI to interact with MEC Service APIs such as:
+Demo3 MEC Application provides a dashboard GUI that allow a user to visualize interactions with MEC Service such as:

-1. Edge Platform Application Enablement allow MEC Applications to interact with the MEC System allowing Demo 3 to perform the following:
+1. MEC011 - Application Enablement and Service Enablement Services:

 - MEC Application registration/deregistration
 - MEC Service discovery & offering